Updated May 27th, 2018

 It was launched in 1998 and has now almost 6 million members making it the second largest classified ads sites in the UK.
 It was acquired in 2014 by The Hut Group.

-Private ads can be posted for free, and businesses are charged £20 a month which includes up to 40 ads.
+Essentially, private ads can be posted for free, and businesses are charged £20 a month which includes up to 40 ads.
 There are no additional listing or selling fees.
-Currently, businesses are being offered a one month trial membership for free.
+Currently, businesses receive one month trial membership for free.

 10. Rakuten – with great selling fees, this Japanese eCommerce website is rapidly expanding 📈